-Just make it easy on people and use a calm, grey-ish shade of blue or green, or even purple or red.
-Examples follow:
+I personally prefer to use calm, grey-ish shades of blue or green, or even purple or red.
+Like these:

 Here's a cropped area from a very well aligned sheet.
 [Marco (Heavy Machine Gun)]